ircpuzzles/website/content/solutions/2018-afd-summary.md

 Thus the answer: `######valvetime`

-## Level 16
+## Level 16 (Fuchs)
 ### Clues: What kind of beast would get really close to you, just to step back and back again and kick you with No Mercy? | What a rare gem both of these were. | Trust your instinct, preserve your energy

-Quite a hard puzzle, looking for a character of the fighting game series Killer Instinct.
+Quite a hard puzzle, looking for a character of the fighting game series _Killer Instinct_.
 It was developed by Rare, which the hint ``What a rare gem both of these were`` pointed at.
 Said hint also helped at the end, since Rare developed, in its early days under a different name, a game named after the solution - Sabre Wulf.

-Like Mortal Kombat, Killer Instinct had a finishing move to kill the opponent.
+Like _Mortal Kombat_, Killer Instinct had a finishing move to kill the opponent.
 These were called ``No Mercy`` moves, and used a key combination to trigger.
 The character Sabre Wulf had the combination Back, Back, Kick when standing close to the enemy, which the clue hinted at.